Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Trance.md

 You can use a free action at the start of your turn to switch between emotions.

 Your Trance lasts for 1 minute.
-It ends early if you are knocked [[unconscious]] or if your turn ends and you haven't attacked a hostile creature since your last turn or taken damage since then.
+It ends early if you are knocked [[Unconscious]] or if your turn ends and you haven't attacked a hostile creature since your last turn or taken damage since then.
 You can also end your rage on your turn as a bonus action.